richiekastl/richiekastl.com/content/posts/2020-03-27---How-to-actually-get-your-side-projects-done.md

 ---
-title: 4 Deadly Traps That Have Killed My Side Projects That You Can Avoid (Or How to Actually Get Your Side Projects Done)
+title: 4 Deadly Traps That Have Killed My Side Hustles That You Can Avoid (Or How to Actually Get Your Side Hustles Done)
 date: "2020-3-27"
 template: "post"
 draft: false
 slug: "how-to-actually-get-your-side-projects-done"
 category: "Productivity"
 tags:
-  - "Side Projects"
+  - "side hustles"
   - "Web Development"
-description: "In this post I'll describe the 4 deadly traps that have killed my side projects so that you don't have the suffer from the same fate."
+description: "In this post I'll describe the 4 deadly traps that have killed my side hustles so that you don't have the suffer from the same fate."
 socialImage: ""
 ---

-In the past, I’ve been notorious for declaring that I’ll do a side project and never actually following through with it.
+In the past, I’ve been notorious for declaring that I’ll do a side hustle and never actually following through with it.

 Examples include:
 - A shirt company that would combat bullying